StackVista/stackpack-solarwinds/src/main/stackpack/resources/waitingfordata.md

-## The SolarWinds StackPack is waiting for your action, please send some topology to StackState
+## The StackState SolarWinds StackPack is waiting for data

-The StackPack has been installed.

-Now, you can push data to this StackPack to check if it works.

-### Configure

-To enable the SolarWinds check and begin collecting data from SolarWinds, add the following configuration to StackState Agent V2:
+To begin collecting data from SolarWinds, add the following configuration to StackState Agent V2:

-1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/solarwinds.d/conf.yaml` to include details of your SolarWinds instance:
+1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/solarwinds.d/conf.yaml` to include details of your SolarWinds instance and set the required filters:
     * **url** - the REST API URL, uses HTTPS protocol for communication.
+This should be a hostname or IP, it should not include the prefix `https://`.
     * **user** - a SolarWinds user with access to the required SolarWinds API endpoints.
-    * **password** - use agent secrets management to store passwords outside the configuration file.
+    * **password** - password for the specified `user`.
+Use [secrets management](https://l.stackstate.com/ui-stackpack-secrets-management) to store passwords outside of the configuration file.
+    * **solarwinds_domain** - The name of a SolarWinds custom property that will be used to select nodes from SolarWinds to include in the StackState dataset.
+    * **solarwinds_domain_values** - A list of values used by the SolarWinds custom property specified in `solarwinds_domain`.
+Used to select the correct nodes for inclusion.
+Any node in SolarWinds that has one of these values set will be included in the data collection.
+Each value in this list will be represented as a separate domain in StackState.
     ```text
     init_config: